mekane/podcast-rss-scraper/README.md

 This will download the podcast feed and convert it to JSON, saving it in a file called feed.json, then loop over each episode entry and downloadit to a default directory called downloads.

+## Usage

+An example usage that could go into an update.sh script, which would live in the archive directory:

+`/path/to/podcast-rss-scraper/fetchAndParseRssFeedToJson.js http://lpotl.libsyn.com/rss > episodes.json`
+`/path/to/podcast-rss-scraper/downloadEpisodes.js /path/to/archive/episodes.json`

 ## Notes

 My favorite podcast is the Last Podcast on the Left.
 Its rss feed lives